Sage-Bionetworks/schematic/README.md

 - **Provide screenshots of the expected or actual behaviour** where applicable.

 # Command Line Usage
+Some command line functions also require credentials.
+Please take a look at step 5 and step 6 of developer contribution section to obtain the following credential files: `schematic_service_account_creds.json`, `credentials.json`, `token.pickle`.

+If you wish to use the latest schematic command line functions, please also go through developer contribution section to install schematic.

-Please visit more documentation [here](https://sage-schematic.readthedocs.io/en/develop/cli_reference.html)
+Please visit more documentation [here](https://sage-schematic.readthedocs.io/en/develop/cli_reference.html) for CLI usage